National interests derail EU train travel's full potential

 Ticketing delays

-The single-ticket plan, however, has barely left the station.
-It's a carryover from Von der Leyen's first mandate, where it made little progress.
+Though a spokesperson told The Parliament that the Commission is working to "harmonise rules" that makes cross-border train travel easier, its single-ticket plan has barely left the station.
+Rather, it's a carryover from Von der Leyen's first mandate, where it made little progress.

 “Other topics took precedent,” Limousin said.
 “There was not enough political will to really make it happen.”